greatericontop/GreatStudier/README.md

 Default directory for sets is `~/GreatStudier/`.
 You can change this in the configurations. **NOTE MAKE SURE TO TYPE TO FULL PATH TO THE DIRECTORY OR IT MIGHT BREAK.**

-It is suggested to edit the options file though the cli.
+It is suggested to edit the options file though the CLI.

+### Sets

+Study sets are stored in a file with the header of `## * greatstudier *`.

+## License

+This project is Licenced under the GNU General Public Licence v3, or at your option, any later version.